SunsetFi/suntime-js/docs/07-tasks.md

 ### Specifying task runners

-Task runners can be specified in two ways:
+Task runners can be specified in a few ways:

-### runTask option on the StaticJsRealm constructor
+#### `runTask` option on the StaticJsRealm constructor

-The `runTask` option passed to the `StaticJsRealm` constructor provides the default callback for running a task, for all script invocations that do not themselves specify a task runner.
+The `runTask` option passed to the `StaticJsRealm` constructor provides the default callback for running a task using `realm.evaluateScript`, `realm.evaluateExpression`, `realm.evaluateModule`, and the `resolveImportedModule` realm option.

 ```ts
 const realm = StaticJsRealm({